Story

 strategy and support fundraising through pitch decks and investor diligence.

-## The Pain I Trust Most
+## The Work I Trust Most

 - the workflow is real, but scattered across tabs, spreadsheets, and tribal